The Complexity of Non-Iterated Probabilistic Justification Logic: Abstract

 \section{Abstract}

-The logic \PJ is a probabilistic logic over the basic justification logic \J. In this paper we establish upper and lower bounds for the complexity of \PJ.
-The main result of the paper is that the complexity of the logic \PJ remains the same as the complexity of the logic \J.
+The logic \PJ is a probabilistic logic defined by adding (non-iterated) probability operators to the basic justification logic \J. In this paper we establish upper and lower bounds for the complexity of the derivability problem in the logic \PJ.
+The main result of the paper is that the complexity of the derivability problem in \PJ remains the same as the complexity of the derivability problem in the underlying logic \J, which is $\Pi_2^p$-complete.
+This implies hat the probability operators do not increase the complexity of the logic, although they arguably enrich the expressiveness of the language.